sethrachwitz/sgql/demo.md

         }
 ]
 ```
-Since a customer can have multiple orders associated with them, the `HAS` keyword is used to see if one of the orders associated with the customer has the id 2.
-Since this is a check and not a filter, all of the orders are shown.
+Since a customer can have multiple orders associated with them, the `HAS` function is used to see if one of the orders associated with each customer has the ID 2.
+Since this is a check in the `customers` namespace and not a filter on the `customers.orders` namespace, all of the orders are shown for the customer that has order ID 2, and since none of the other customers will pass the check, they are not returned.

 #### Show only order 5 and the customer associated with it